 Since it doesn’t cost much, you can go crazy with this lathe without worrying too much.

-Jectse Mini metal Lathe, for starters, isn’t built with that much vigor.
+Jectse Mini metal Lathe, for starters, isn’t built with that much vigour.
 It can no way withstand heavy use.

 As I mentioned, this is only for knowing the whole lathe machine well.
-It can, however, handle soft metals like gold, aluminum, and copper.
+It can, however, handle soft metals like gold, aluminium, and copper.

 I may sound less optimistic about this one so far, but this ends now.
 It has its upsides as well.

 Even though it can’t work with heavy metal, it does have decent motor breathing inside.
 So, you’ll have enough power to operate.

 Although its speed drops typically to 2000 rpm when working with metals.

 I didn’t include the device on the list of best mini metal lathes for beginners without reason.
 Here’s one: You can extract maximum power.